siobhanlgorman/boutique_ado_v1/README.md

 9. Toasts - aall showing except the one for empty search field.
 Also noticed error { block.super } showing on site when searched e.g. zzzzzzzzzz Fixed - found missing {} around block.super --> {{ block.super }}

+10. Would not load checkout form but no errors - forgot to add url to href in bag.html.
+The incorrect syntax of checkout template not found.
+Corrected syntax but still error until shut server and restarted